 • ARTIST'S STATEMENT

-I want to invite you to inhabit these provisional spaces and to project what you will onto them.
-Because in the end I suspect all of my labor might be less about documenting nature and more about building a mirror that reflects the complicated parts of ourselves back at us.
+I want to make landscapes like that, but of the Earth.
+I want you to inhabit them and to project yourself onto them, because in the end I suspect my labor is less about documenting a nature outside of us and more about building a mirror reflecting our own complicated nature back at us.

 ARTIST'S BIOGRAPHY